 - Heat 3 tablespoons olive oil in a large dutch-oven skillet or a high-sided oven-proof skillet or pot.

-- Season lamb shanks with salt and pepper and add to hot oil.
-Make sure oil is hot because you want that immediate sear on the lamb shanks.
+- Season the lamb shanks with salt and pepper and add them to the hot oil.
+Make sure the oil is hot because you want that immediate sear on the lamb shanks.

 - Sear the shanks on all sides until browned.

-- Remove lamb shanks from skillet and set aside.
+- Remove the shanks from the skillet and set aside.

 - Set skillet back over medium-high heat and add in remaining oil.